 That said, expats who aren’t fluent in Italian can still find employment in Italy, especially if they have a desirable university qualification.
 In Italy, qualifications are held in high esteem and having a degree and experience in one’s home country will impress most employers.
 Those with marketing and communication degrees will have the most success in finding a job in Rome, as well as those who have worked in the business side of the hotel and tourism industry.
-Additionally, those who can demonstrate expertise in the digital realm, as in professional social networking, marketing, and English SEO (search engine optimisation) also fare well.
+Additionally, those who can demonstrate expertise in the digital realm, such as online marketing, fare well.

 Finding a job in Rome

 For non-EU residents, the best course of action is to obtain a position before leaving their home country.
-Intra-company transfers provide a number of opportunities, as do multinational companies that regularly hire foreigners.
+Intra-company transfers do provide opportunities, as do multinational companies that regularly hire foreigners.

 Work culture in Rome

 Rome is a big city and there are more expats than jobs in most industries.
 As a result, employers have been known to take advantage of expats, especially non-EU residents.
-Accepting a position without a residency permit (permesso di soggiorno) is extremely unadvisable as it is impossible to seek any legal assistance if the employer underpays, abuses employee rights or refuses to pay altogether.
+Accepting a position without a residency permit (permesso di soggiorno) is extremely inadvisable as it is impossible to seek any legal assistance if the employer underpays, abuses employee rights or refuses to pay altogether.

 In Rome, more than anywhere else in Italy, it is important to be charismatic and enthusiastic during job interviews.
-Romans are very sociable and are more likely to overlook formal education or Italian language proficiency if the applicant is someone who they think they can become friends with, and who appears to have admirable and interesting reasons for wanting to work in Rome.
+Romans are sociable and are more likely to overlook formal education or Italian language proficiency if the applicant is someone who they have a good first impression of, and who appears to have admirable and interesting reasons for wanting to work in Rome.
 Expats should be mindful that Rome still has a relatively high unemployment rate for a European city, and friends and family often take precedence over foreigners when openings do become available.